hanmmmmm/Navigation_package_for_DifferentialDrive/README.md

 <br>
 <br>

-For slam, I am using the standard Gmapping.
+For slam, I am using the standard Gmapping for demonstration.

 ### ROS messages being used: